Milk Blebs and Shooting Pain

 While most sources from a google search lead one to believe that a milk bleb and milk blister are the same thing, I think making a distinction is helpful.
 Healthline explains that you can see fluid build up behind a milk blister, and that it will bulge when you apply pressure to the area.
 A bleb on the other hand, remains flat, although you can see a whitish/yellowish irregularly shaped spot on the nipple.

-In my case, both my milk blister and milk bleb led to painful breastfeeding, and because they occurred in the exact same spot, I believe the blister eventually formed into the bleb after I had popped it and it did not fully heal.
+In my case, both my milk blister and milk bleb led to painful breastfeeding, and because they occurred in the exact same spot, I believe the blister eventually formed into the bleb after I had popped it.
+Popping it provided immediate relief and the hard lump in my breast disappeared after milk came pouring out, but, I am now dealing with a stubborn bleb.
+And I made my bleb worse by continuing to poke at it with a needle.
+Ouch.

 What Causes Milk Clogs and Milk Blisters/Blebs?